 Should I pay attention to viewer stats on my videos?

 Viewer statistics are just like website analytics.
-They’re absolutely crucial for understanding who is watching, and how they behave during the show.
+Stats are absolutely crucial for understanding who is watching, and how they behave during the show.
 98% of your audience exiting the video thirty seconds in might indicate what to do differently next time.